AndersDeath/diary2/000-current.md

 # 16 July - Saturday - Yerevan - 290 day of immigration

 Today is Vardavar, I was sitting at home for whole day.
-I only went out for a 30 minutes to Wildberries to take a clothes dryer.
+I only went out for a 30 minutes to Wildberries to take a clothes drier.